sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> We will return to these ideas in *Section 2.2.3* when we show how to use sequences as interfaces for *combining filters and accumulators* to build even more powerful abstrac-tions.~~
 - > We’ll see examples of this aer we introduce data structures in Chapter 2. i.e. func in data structures
+  See
+  > Section 2.1.3 also showed how pairs could be implemented as *procedures*.
+Painters are our second example of a procedural representation for data.
 - ~~> In *Section 2.2* we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.~~ e.g. list and then tree.
 - ~~> *Section 2.2.3* expands on this use of sequences as a framework for organizing programs~~